theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

         e ::= \ x. e | e e | x | 0 | S e

     where now `S` can be followed by any expression.
+This is the grammar available in [`LambdaNat2`](https://github.com/alexhkurz/programming-languages-2019/blob/master/Lab1-Lambda-Calculus/LambdaNat2/grammar/LambdaNat2.cf).

   - We can use the grammar